 The Project Manager can assign the received resources with their capacity to tasks of his project.
 He can also add and assign his own resources.
 The Resource Manager can see the tasks of the project and the assignments of his resources.

 If a Resource Manager edits a resource than the change is incorporated in all projects.
 If a shared resource is removed, it is shown grey and in italics for the Project Manager; the assignments and costs to tasks are kept but the resource is not updated by the Resource Manager anymore.

 When a Resource Manager removes a project after completion than this is marked with a red color for the Project Manager.
 By checking the file the Project Manager can disconnect the resources.
 In case of a mistake the Resource Manager can add the project and resources again and the warning disappears.
 After a reload the Project Manager will receive the resources with all assignments intact.

-NOTE: Resource updates between files are included when opening a file and after a page refresh or reload (Ctrl+L).
+NOTE: Resource updates between files are included when opening a file or after Reload (Ctr+L) in the ProjectWork menu or a page refresh.